Southam: Religion

 There are four churches in Southam.
 St James's parish church is behind Market Hill.
 Both Our Lady and St Wulstan's Catholic church and the Congregational chapel are on Wood Street, and the Community Church is on Coventry Street.
 There is also a small but active Bahá´í group in the town.
 The footpath from St James church along the protected Stowe valley to the historic Holy Well and on to Stoneythorpe Hall is a popular route for local people, ornithologists and other naturalists.

 Sport and recreation

 Southam Rugby Club was formed in 1962.
 In 1969 the club purchased pitches at Kineton Road and started playing home games.
 Over three years' money was raised to build the club house which was constructed mainly by the players and was opened in 1972.
 Today the club plays in the Midland League and has three senior teams and a colts team.

 Southam United F.C. is the town's association football club, and Southam also has a bowling club, a cricket club and the six pitch Dallas Burston Polo Club which includes conference and events facilities and the Millstone Hare pub and restaurant.

 Southam is home to 2028 (Southam) Squadron Air Training Corps, a Royal Air Force-sponsored youth organisation for 13- to 20-year-olds.
 The squadron is based in Millar House, Wattons Lane.

+There is a web of footpaths across fields and through woodland, with minimal need to use roads, giving foot access to surrounding villages.